lawlesst/fast-reconcile/README.md

 _September 2024_

-This repository was created in 2023 as a quick example of how to develop a [reconciliation service](https://openrefine.org/docs/manual/reconciling) for [OpenRefine](https://openrefine.org/) that allows for resolving raw text strings [OCLC FAST](http://www.oclc.org/research/activities/fast.html?urlm=159754) identifiers.
+This repository was created in 2013 as a quick example of how to develop a [reconciliation service](https://openrefine.org/docs/manual/reconciling) for [OpenRefine](https://openrefine.org/) that allows for resolving raw text strings to [OCLC FAST](http://www.oclc.org/research/activities/fast.html?urlm=159754) identifiers.
 A lot has changed since the with Open Refine, FAST (I think) and Python.
-I've made minimal changes to update it to run with Python 3.12 but the code should serve as a reference more than a tool that can be used out of the box.
+I've made minimal changes to update it to run with Python 3.12 but the code here should be used for reference purposes only.

 -----